toymakerlabs/django-webpack-scaffolding/readme.md

 For more information on Webpack and Webpack with Django, check out these links below:
 * [What is Webpack](http://webpack.github.io/docs/what-is-webpack.html): An overview of Webpack
-* [Webpack with Django](http://owaislone.org/blog/webpack-plus-reactjs-and-django/)by Owais Lone.
-A detailed overview of the nuts-and-bolts of using Django with Webpack.
+* [Webpack with Django](http://owaislone.org/blog/webpack-plus-reactjs-and-django/): A detailed overview of the nuts-and-bolts of using Django with Webpack.
+By Owais Lone.

 If you don't have Django set up yet, follow along with the quick setup guide below, or head to my blog post for a more detailed overview.